 Well, hello!
-It’s been a while (shocker!) and thought I’d take a risk to actually write something coherent on this abandoned blog of mine.
+It’s been a while (shocker!) and thought I’d take a stab to write something coherent on this abandoned blog of mine.
 I write as my body is currently doing its earnest to process the sweltering sticky heat that is Florence’s sauna state.
-This year has been a wild ride- the beginning started with a lot of uncertainty as omicron casted a shadow of doubt on the travel industry’s rebound, having some crushing disappointments in San Francisco and observing the world from Florence since late February (2 years since the ‘rona broke).
+This year has been a wild ride- the beginning started with a lot of uncertainty as omicron casted a shadow of doubt on the travel industry’s rebound, experiencing some disappointments in San Francisco, taking a break in Florence while observing the world become an even crazier place- 2 years since the onset of a global pandemic.

 I also write this week as I enter my exact 10 year anniversary since I packed up from Seattle to pursue my dream to move to Italy.
 This post will be a reflection on what it has been like to move to Italy, assimilated, questioned, move back to the US and where I stand now juggling a current hybrid Italy/US life.

 For a quickie explainer: I was born in OC to a multi-cultural family.
 Italian-American on one side with Iranian on the other.
 I have been obsessed with food and culture for as long as I can remember.
 I grew up between the OC, Atlanta, Memphis and Seattle.
 But for simplicity’s sake, I say I’m from Seattle.
 It has been my favorite place to live thus far throughout my time in America.

 In 2005, I spent 6 months in London on a working holiday visa and came to Florence for vacation.
 At the time I was a Biology major in college back in Seattle taking a break to travel.